-Since the VP-31MX-35 H camera operates with overlapped exposure, there are two important guidelines to keep in mind:
+Since the VC-17MX-61 H and VC-31MX-35 H cameras operate with overlapped exposure, there are two important guidelines to keep in mind:

 - You must not begin the exposure for a new frame while the exposure for the previous frame is in progress. - You must not end the exposure for the current frame until the readout for the previous frame is complete.